 - Other property used for transportation, like a motorcycle or boat

-- Property generally used for entertainment, recreation, or amusement, including digital cameras and video recording equipment
+- Property generally used for entertainment, recreation, or amusement, including digital cameras and video recording equipment.

 Predominant Use Test

 The predominant use test says that the asset must be used predominantly (more than 50%) for business purposes.
-If more than 50 percent of the total use of the asset is related to your trade or business, the asset is considered a business asset and the business use of that asset can be depreciated.
+If more than 50% of the total use of the asset is related to your trade or business, the asset is considered a business asset and the business use of that asset can be depreciated.
 If the asset meets the "predominant use test," expenses related to use of the asset related to business use can be deducted.

-Employee Use of Listed Property
+Qualified Business Use of Listed Property